-A comprehensive set (22 pieces) w/BriteGuard and GoldGuard finish.
-Sturdy design holds up to tough jobs, and the tips don't "round out" w/heavy use.
-Lifetime warranty.
+A comprehensive set (22 pieces) with BriteGuard and GoldGuard finish.
+Sturdy design holds up to tough jobs, and the tips don't "round out" with heavy use.

 A bit pricey, but they are built to last, and the quality is guaranteed for life by the manufacturer.

 Comes with 15 inch and 15 metric keys; users love the variety.
 Carrying case is included.
 An unbeatable price considering all the set has to offer.

 Though most of the tools feel sturdy, the smaller keys are a bit flimsy.

 A 31-piece set that comes with hex keys, bits, ratcheting T-handle, and a case.
 Handle offers good leverage, and the set is versatile; keys can be used with drills and drivers.

 The set has fewer hex keys than some of the competition.
 The tools fit somewhat loosely in the ratchet handle.

 Compact and portable.
 You get both inch and metric sets with 17 total keys.
 A variety of sizes in convenient storage cases that double as tool handles.

 The keys don't have the strong build of costlier models, and some don't fit tightly in the case.
 The unit is awkward to use in small, tight spaces.